hiphip-jorge/v6File_Reader.OS/README.md

 With this modification, you have access to a file that has been formatted as the modified v6file system (with these modifications).

-As part of this programming project, you will read the name of the v6 file name form the user as the first input data.
+As part of this programming project, you will read the name of the v6 file name from the user as the first input data.
 This will be a string ending with the user typing the enter key on the keyboard.
 - You will open this file (which has the modified v6file system).
 - You will then read the name of v6 file name from the user on the keyboard (again this is a string